Frequently Asked Questions

 These are generally very well tolerated.

-If it is for Tendinitis then we recommend our platinum PRP therapy, ACP Tendo, where one injection is normally sufficient to produce excellent results.
-If symptoms persist at 4 weeks then we would recommend a booster PRP shot.
-If you require Regenerative Cell Therapy, such as ACPSVF, for osteoarthritis then you will normally only need one injection.
+For PRP therapy, we recommend a course of three injections, which is normally sufficient to produce excellent results.
+If symptoms persist, then we would recommend a booster PRP shot.
+If you require Regenerative Cell Therapy , such as ACP SVF, for osteoarthritis, then you will normally only need one injection.

 No, there is no special preparation required beforehand unless you are taking blood thinning medication.